Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Emerging Applications, Challenges, and Future Research Trends of RSMA

 As for the communication-theoretic literature, \cite{bruno2020MUMIMO} was the first work that studied the precoder design for RS in the MIMO BC but with only a single common stream.
 Each user therefore receives $Q$ replicated common streams and a vector of private streams.
-Several practical stream combining techniques along with regularized block diagonalization (RBD) linear precoders are proposed in \cite{bruno2020MUMIMO}.
-Even though the combining techniques for RS yield a sum-rate gain over conventional multi-user MIMO (with linear precoding), the spatial multiplexing gain of RS in the MIMO BC is not well exploited as multiple receive antennas at each user enable a vector of common streams being transmitted.
-Recent works \cite{schober2021MUMIMORS} and \cite{anup2021MIMO} study the precoder optimization for RSMA.
-The former is limited to the underloaded MIMO BC with perfect CSIT and a fixed number of common streams, while the latter generalizes to both the underloaded and overloaded MIMO BC with perfect and imperfect CSIT.
+Several practical stream combining techniques along with regularized block diagonalization linear precoders are proposed in \cite{bruno2020MUMIMO}.
+Even though the combining techniques for RS yield a sum-rate gain over conventional multi-user MIMO (with linear precoding), the DoFs of RS in the MIMO BC are not fully exploited as multiple receive antennas at each user enable a vector of common streams to be transmitted.
+Recent works \cite{tuan2019, schober2021MUMIMORS, anup2021MIMO} study precoder optimization for RSMA.
+Both \cite{tuan2019} and \cite{schober2021MUMIMORS} are limited to the underloaded MIMO BC with perfect CSIT and a fixed number of common streams, while \cite{anup2021MIMO} generalizes to both the underloaded and overloaded MIMO BC with perfect and imperfect CSIT.
 The impact of transmitting different numbers of common streams in the MIMO BC is also investigated in \cite{anup2021MIMO}.
-Numerical results show a substantial ESR and sum-DoF improvement for RSMA in all settings and that such gain increases with the number of transmitted common streams when CSIT is imperfect.
-Besides the theoretical results under the assumptions of Gaussian signaling and infinite block lengths, the PHY layer architecture and the corresponding LLS of RSMA for realistic finite constellation modulation, finite-length polar codes, and AMC are studied in \cite{anup2021MIMO}, \cite{onur2021mobility}.
+Numerical results show a substantial ESR and sum-DoF improvement for RSMA in all settings and that this gain increases with the number of transmitted common streams when CSIT is imperfect.
+Besides the theoretical results under the assumptions of Gaussian signaling and infinite block lengths, the PHY layer architecture and the corresponding LLS of RSMA for realistic finite constellation modulation, finite-length polar codes, and AMC are studied in \cite{onur2021mobility, anup2021MIMO}.
 The observed significant throughput gain of RSMA over MU--MIMO and MIMO NOMA is consistent with its Shannon ESR gain.
-Therefore, RSMA has a great potential for communication over the MIMO BC.
+Therefore, RSMA has significant potential for communication over the MIMO BC.